 “It worked really well with everyone concentrating on their area of strength.”
 Lee-Anne Walters

-Listen to the courageous and tenacious Lee-Anne Walters, one of the main community organizers in Flint, Michigan’s lead water crisis, tell host Joan Michelson how she brought the community together to fight for clean water – and collected the scientific support they needed.
-This interview took place at the Earth Day Network 2018 Climate Leadership Gala, where Lee-Anne was recognized for her work.
-(This was recorded under our previous name, Green Connections Radio.)
+Listen to the courageous and tenacious Lee-Anne Walters, one of the main community organizers, explain to Electric Ladies host Joan Michelson how she brought the community together to fight for clean water – and collected the scientific support they needed.
+(This was recorded as Green Connections Radio.)

 - How the community started to organize, from the ground up.